 Payments can be made any time via various self-service payment channels, including payment kiosks, SmartHub app or website, or Pay By Phone.
 These payment channels will update the Pay As You Go balance immediately.
-Payments can also be made during regular business hours in person or on the phone by calling Customer Service.
+Payments can also be made during regular business hours in person.